 When did Tomorrow's Leaders Today (TLT) become a program of Leadership Lackawanna?

-On July 1, 2011 TLT became a project of Leadership Lackawanna.
+On July 1, 2011 TLT became a program of Leadership Lackawanna.
 Formally under the Skills in Scranton division of The Greater Scranton Chamber of Commerce, TLT was moved to create sequential leadership development opportunities for the citizens of NEPA.
 It made sense because Leadership Lackawanna already had a strong and established foundation of leadership and community service, an elaborate network of community nonprofits and an elaborate network of speakers and presenters.
 We can now leverage ideas and concepts while allowing room for growth and change.
 Together, LL and TLT can share human capital, share resources, demonstrate a strong Chamber brand and maximize the value added benefits, match youth and adults in a leadership environment, investigate the potential for expanded monetary and in-kind donations, and expand marketing, branding and media opportunities.

 What is the difference between the Core and Executive Program?